DataDog/the-monitor/rabbitmq/rabbitmq-monitoring-tools.md

 One advantage of the firehose is the ability to log messages without touching your application code.
 Rather than instrument each producer to publish to an exchange for logging, you can simply handle messages from the firehose, which are re-published to that exchange automatically.
 Just declare the exchange `amq.rabbitmq.trace`, along with its queues, bindings, and consumers, and set the exchange's `durable` and `internal` properties to true.

 You can identify the position of a message inside your application by its routing key within the firehose: `publish.<exchange name>` when it enters the broker, `deliver.<queue name>` when it leaves.
 Messages in the firehose have the same bodies as their counterparts elsewhere.
-Since the firehose works by publishing additional messages to a new exchange, there will be a cost in performance.

 ### `rabbitmq_tracing`
 RabbitMQ makes it possible to log your messages at an even greater remove from your application code than the standard firehose.
 Rather than handling messages from the firehose by declaring exchanges, queues, and consumers within your code, you instead use the management UI to route the firehose into a log file.
 The tool for this is a plugin, `rabbitmq_tracing`, which extends the RabbitMQ management plugin's web server. `rabbitmq_tracing` is especially useful for obtaining traces quickly, avoiding the need to instrument any application code at all.